 Student teacher-relationship plays a big role on students discipline if properly and effectively done.
 This was also stressed by one of the respondents when he noted that teachers stay with students' longer time than any other stakeholder and well planned and articulated communication between teachers and students can significantly improve students' discipline.
-One of the respondents also added that communication between teachers and students can set students to be free and this situation encourages students to reveal to the teacher some of these problems which can potentially translate into indiscipline.
+One of the respondents also added that communication between teachers and students can significantly improve students to reveal to the teacher some of these problems which can potentially translate into indiscipline.